King's shilling: Present day

 Joining the British Army is still unofficially described as "taking the King's shilling".
 This includes non-British and Commonwealth soldiers who join the British Army.
 At least one airman was given the King's shilling upon attestation into the Royal Air Force in 1948.
 The phrase has been used to refer to other modern practices, for instance to a member of the British House of Commons accepting an office of profit under the Crown, such as the Crown Steward and Bailiff of the Manor of Northstead, in order to vacate their seats, as resigning is not permitted.
 It has also been used to describe pay and expenses of Members of Parliament.

 It has been used metaphorically for other activities paid for by the British Government.
 Employees of post offices that were bailed out have been referred to as taking the shilling, as have Conservative MPs accused of lobbying, unionist militia in Northern Ireland, and judges upon taking office.

 The term was mentioned in D. H. Lawrence's Sons and Lovers.

-The term was also mentioned in the BBC drama, Our Girl.
+The term was also mentioned in the BBC drama Our Girl.

 The phrase is used in the 1968 song "Butcher's Tale (Western Front 1914)" by the British band The Zombies, which is written from the perspective of a butcher serving on the front lines in the First World War.

 The term is used in the BBC television series Peaky Blinders (Episode 3.6) by the character Thomas Shelby.
-Addressing subordinates he says, "When you take the King's shilling, the King expects you to kill.", in reference to killings that he had ordered.
+Addressing subordinates he says, "When you take the King's shilling, the King expects you to kill", in reference to killings that he had ordered.

-The term is used in the ITV television series Sharpe (TV series), which takes place in the 1800s during the Napoleonic Wars.
+The term is used in the ITV television series Sharpe, which takes place in the 1800s during the Napoleonic Wars.

+The term is also used in the Granada TV series starring Jeremy Brett, Sherlock Holmes (1984 TV series), in The Return of Sherlock Holmes 1987 episode The Sign of the Four when Jonathan Small says "When I was a lad, I took the Queen's shilling."
+The term is taken from the original Sir Arthur Conan Doyle novel of the same name, The Sign of Four.